chazcornwall/math4610/tasksheets/tasksheet_07.md

 **Task 5**

 The following code block generated the output seen in the image below.
-The following lines of code place the matrix A_ALL into row echelon form by berforming subsequent row operations such that the resulting matrix is in upper triangular form.
+The following lines of code place the matrix A_ALL into row echelon form by performing subsequent row operations such that the resulting matrix is in upper triangular form.

     // Task 5
     std::cout << "****************************************************" << std::endl;